 III.
-LEAST-SQUARES ADJUSTMENTS
+Least-Squares Adjustments

 The least-squares procedure for the determination of the values of fundamental constants is based on the assumption of a normal probability distribution for correlated input data and is described in detail in Appendix E of Mohr and Taylor (1999) and Mohr and Taylor (2000).
 Key points are as follows.
 Experiment as well as theory provide input data that are used to determine a set of independent quantities, the unknowns or variables of the adjustment.
 They will be called adjusted constants.
-The expression that relates an input datum to the adjusted constants is its observational equation, and the one-standard-deviation uncertainties of the data contributing to $\chi^2$ (chi squared), which is minimized in the least-squares adjustment.
+The expression that relates an input datum to the adjusted constants is its observational equation, and the one-standard-deviation uncertainties of and covariances among the input data determine the weights of the data contributing to $\chi^2$ (chi squared), which is minimized in the least-squares adjustment.